kourgeorge/arxiv-style/README.md

 ## Description:

-The project hosts an aesthetic an simple LaTeX style suitable for "preprint" publications such as arXiv and bio-arXiv, etc.
+The project hosts an aesthetic and simple LaTeX style suitable for "preprint" publications such as arXiv and bio-arXiv, etc.
 It is based on the [**nips_2018.sty**](https://media.nips.cc/Conferences/NIPS2018/Styles/nips_2018.sty) style.

 This styling maintains the esthetic of NIPS but adding and changing features to make it (IMO) even better and more suitable for preprints.